-The day has arrived for that cruise excursion you've been eagerly anticipating.
-You can finally check zip-lining through the rainforest or sailing a luxury sailboat to a private beach off your bucket list.
-Before you grab your fanny pack, slip on sunglasses and head over to your meeting location, there are a few things you should -- or shouldn't -- do to ensure maximum fun and minimum facepalms.
+The day has arrived for that shore excursion you've been eagerly anticipating on your cruise.
+You can finally check zip-lining through the rainforest or a day on a truly private beach off your bucket list.
+Whether you've booked a Royal Caribbean shore excursion or want to explore Alaska, Cozumel or Aruba, there are a few things you should -- or shouldn't -- do to ensure maximum fun and minimum facepalms.

-"No shoes, no shirt, no problems" is a fine lyric to live by if you're on the ship's pool deck or spending a day at the beach, but shore excursions require a little more effort when it comes to dressing appropriately.
-What you wear not only depends on the weather, but also the activity.
+"No shoes, no shirt, no problems" is a fine mantra to live by if you're on the ship's pool deck or spending a day at the beach.
+However, shore excursions require a little more effort when it comes to dressing appropriately.
+What you wear not only depends on the weather, but also the activity and the local culture.

 Opt for sneakers instead of sandals on a tour that involves a lot of walking, or bring something to cover your knees and shoulders if you'll be visiting churches and mosques.
 Additionally, remove any valuable jewelry before heading into port.
 We've heard horror stories of cruisers damaging their bling or -- even worse -- losing it.

 You'll be away from the ship for several hours during your excursion, so the last thing you want is to be without sunscreen or sunglasses on some private island miles away from any convenience stores.
 Pack a small bag of essentials (sunscreen, bug spray, medications) to hold you for the day.
 Also, think ahead: Prone to blisters?
 Bring some antibiotic ointment and bandages.

 Your cruise line will remind you to bring your face mask and vaccination card ashore, if it’s mandated by the local government.
 In many places, masks aren’t required for outdoor shore excursions or even if you’re exploring on your own outside.
 You’ll still want to have it handy, for any indoor restaurants and other public attractions where it’s necessary.